mantidproject/documents/Project-Management/PMB/Minutes/MBMinutes-2017-07-19.md

 7. Facility updates / news
     - SNS: Powergen is comming soon and will need a new IDF.
-    - ILL: has finished the developments for Back Scattering
+    - ILL: The ILL has finished developments for ToF Spectroscopy, as well as Back Scattering.

 10. Scientific steering committee discussion
     - The feedback from the users workshop: